Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

 Musical instruments and any type of noise-making devices not provided by the Nationals are prohibited in Nationals Park.
-Any exceptions will be at the discretion of the Nationals.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Outside Food And Beverage

-All food items must be contained in single serving bags within a soft-sided container or cooler that does not exceed 16" x 16" x 8".
-Metal, plastic or glass containers of any kind (except for factory-sealed, clear plastic water bottles, no larger than 1 liter, baby food, empty water bottles and juice boxes) are prohibited at Nationals Park.
+All food items must be contained in single serving bags within a soft-sided container or cooler that does not exceed 16"x16"x8".
+Metal, plastic or glass containers of any kind (except for clear, factory-sealed, plastic water bottles, no larger than one liter, juice boxes, insulin containers, and baby food) are prohibited at Nationals Park.
 Only one bottle of water per person will be permitted.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Ten party suites are located on the Suite Level down the left field line.
-Each party suite accommodates 32 guests.
-All suites are equipped with a private temperature-controlled indoor lounge with high-top tables and bar stools, refrigerator, ice maker, outdoor balcony seating, high-definition flat screen television and telephone for your convenience.
-Each ticket provides access to the Stars & Stripes Club.
+Each party suite accommodates 40 guests.
+All suites are equipped with a private temperature-controlled indoor lounge with high-top tables and bar stools, refrigerator, ice maker, outdoor balcony seating, high-definition flat screen televisions and a telephone for your convenience.
+Each ticket provides access to the Norfolk Southern Club.
 Package includes four guest passes and four VIP garage parking passes.
 Call 202.675.NATS(6287) or email firstname.lastname@example.org for more information.

 PNC Diamond Club

-Located between the dugouts spanning sections 119-126, the PNC Diamond Seats boast some of the best sightlines in Nationals Park.
-For Season Plan Holders, PNC Diamond Seats feature access to the PNC Diamond Club, the new PNC Diamond Lounge (see details below), the Stars & Stripes Club, and all-inclusive food, draft beer and house wine.
-Expanded food service options include "Grab & Go Stations," a "Snack Attack Station," and enhanced in-seat service.
+Located between the dugouts and close to all the action, the PNC Diamond Club seats boast some of the best sightlines in Nationals Park.
+The PNC Diamond Club seats feature access to the PNC Diamond Club or PNC Diamond Lounge, along with all-inclusive food, draft beer and house wine.
+Expanded food service options include "Grab & Go Stations," a "Snack Attack Station" and enhanced in-seat service.
 The PNC Diamond Club seats are the ideal place to host special clients, employees, family or guests.
 PNC Diamond Club seats also have access to the Norfolk Southern Club.
 For ticket information, contact 202.675.NATS(6287) or email@example.com.